 New York Public Library:

-The Legacy of Pioneering Victorian Photographer Anna Atkins Celebrated– The exhibit is on view October 2018 through February 17, 2019
+The Legacy of Pioneering Victorian Photographer Anna Atkins Celebrated – Past exhibition: October 2018–February 17, 2019

 New Zealand International Film Festival: